-Providing information involves the provision of a comprehensive information service to academics, researchers and students at the NWU in support of quality teaching and research.
-An information service is provided to users categorised according to the guidelines in the Services according to user categories document.
+Providing information involves providing a comprehensive information service to academics, researchers and students at the NWU in support of quality learning and research.
+Information service is rendered to users categorised according to the guidelines in the Services according to user categories document.